Thinking about getting a cat? Here are some benefits and negatives to consider– super helpful if you’re asking yourself, “Should I get a cat?”

-Again, I love my cats, but there are a few things I wish someone had warned me about when I making the pet or no pet decision…so I could mentally prepare.
+Again, I love my cats, but there are a few things I wish someone had warned me about…so I could mentally prepare.

 1. They are expensive.
 Honestly, if it wasn’t for the expenses, I would be adopting pets left and right.
-I had NO idea how much money they cost.
+I had NO idea how much they would cost.
 And my cats have never had expensive treatments or surgeries.
 Just vet visits, food, litter, accessories (furniture, toys, etc) is a lot of money.
 Also, our cats like pretty low-key lives.
 Lots of naps, not much activity.
 So they put on weight, which means pricey diet food.

 2. Get over it and clean up the poop/pee/puke.
 Even the potty-trained ones behave like newborn babies from time to time.
 One of the biggest perks to rescuing/adopting a cat, is that they are–usually–already litter box trained.
 This doesn’t stop them from coughing up hairballs, peeing/pooping outside of the litter box, or marking their territory.
 These things happen alot.
 Sometimes for a good reason, sometimes not.

-3. They eat your plants….and possibly decorations.
+3. They might eat your plants….and possibly decorations.
 At least with our cats, we can’t have plants, flowers, or herbs in the house.
 They chew on them.
 They also chew on ribbons from presents, strings on anything, and other random things.
 Then throw them up.
 It’s lovely.
 Christmas time is especially fun.
 One cat trying to climb the tree and the other one chewing on bows.

-Of course, one must balance this all out by listing the good parts of having pets (esp cats).
+Of course, one must balance this all out by listing the good parts of having cats.
 The good stuff clearly outweighs the bad, most days.

 They greet me at the door when I come home.
-Our cats are a bit like dogs, but they run to the door every time someone comes home.
+Our cats are a bit like dogs and they run to the door every time someone comes home.
 It’s sweet.
-In fact, whenever someone walks through the door, they get excited about everyone, including those of us who have been home all day.

 Their happy expressions.
 Nothing better than when you’re petting a cat, and they turn around and “smile” at you.
-Their eyes get heavy and you know that they want nothing more than to hang out in your lap.
+Their eyes get heavy and you know that they are pleased.

 So that’s how I would lay it out for someone who was weighing the decision to get a pet.
 It’s not easy, but they make it worth your while.
 And then some.